VR Brain Training for Traumatic Brain Injury

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is VR brain training safe for people with traumatic brain injury?
+What prior data suggests that this VR brain training is safe for traumatic brain injury patients?

 DT